mccrmck/KemperMIDI/README.md

 ```
 k.fxType( \effectModD, \phaser )
 ```
-Please check the documentation/class file for valid argument keys (they're case-sensitive)
+Please check the documentation and/or class file for valid argument keys (they're case-sensitive)

-***
+## Events

-This class also adds two `Event` types: `\kemperSet` and `\kemperSwitch` which receive keys that match their respective method arguments:
+This class also adds three `Event` types: `\kemperSet`, `\kemperSwitch`, and `\kemperFxType` which receive keys matching their respective method arguments:
 ```
 (
 Pbind(